Ryu wins ANA Inspiration in playoff after Thompson's penalty

 Ryu birdied the playoff hole to win the LPGA Tour's first major of the year Sunday after Thompson was blindsided for an infraction she had accidentally committed 24 hours earlier.

-Thompson, the 22-year-old U.S. Olympian who won here in 2014, was left stunned by the decision that stopped her from cruising to an easy victory.
+Thompson, the 22-year-old U.S. Olympian who won here in 2014, was left stunned by the decision that stopped her from cruising to what looked like an easy victory.
+The ruling cost her more than a strong chance at her second major title: Ryu won $405,000 with the victory, and Thompson went home with just over $250,000 in second place.

-''Every day is a learning process,'' Thompson said. ''I wasn't expecting what happened today, but ... it happens, and I'll learn from it and hopefully do better.''
+''Every day is a learning process,'' said Thompson, who still stopped to sign dozens of autographs after her heartbreak. ''I wasn't expecting what happened today, but ... it happens, and I'll learn from it and hopefully do better.''

 The fateful email arrived during Sunday's final round, alerting officials to the violation committed Saturday.
 Thompson marked a 1-foot putt with a coin on the 17th green during her third round, but she replaced the ball perhaps 1 inch out of position.

-After an extensive video review, Thompson was penalized two strokes for an incorrect ball placement and two strokes for an incorrect scorecard.
+After an extensive video review , Thompson was penalized two strokes for an incorrect ball placement and two strokes for an incorrect scorecard.
 Witters regretfully explained the penalty to Thompson.

 ''I can't go to bed tonight knowing I let a rule slide,'' Witters said. ''It's a hard thing to do, and it made me sick, to be honest with you.''